ericwegscheid/frontend-test/README.md

 ### For Production

-Create dist folder of bundled project in the project's root directory, which can used in a production environment.
+To create a 'dist' folder of the bundled project run the command below.
+This will create a new folder in the project's root directory, which can used in a production environment.

 ```shell
 npm run build